mcsee/Software-Design-Articles/Articles/Productivity/16 Simple Tips to Boost Your Productivity x10/readme.md

 - Voice Calls are interruptions.
 - Interruptions are our worst enemy.
 - Avoid unscheduled voice calls.
-- If it is not urgent you can talk via messaging in an asynchronous way.
+- If it is not urgent you can asynchronously talk via messaging.
 - If it is urgent, *double-check* it is urgent.
-- If you wanna talk, schedule!
+- If you want to talk, schedule!

 # 13. [Eat the Frog](https://todoist.com/productivity-methods/eat-the-frog) Early in the Morning 🌤️
 - Do the annoying tasks early in the morning.